Emergency Safe House

-Safe+Sound Somerset provides short-term, emergency shelter in our safe house, also known as Victoria’s House, to women and their children who are seeking confidential refuge from an unsafe, abusive living situation.
+Victoria’s House, Safe+Sound Somerset’s safe house, provides emergency shelter to survivors and their children who are seeking confidential refuge from an unsafe living situation.
 Located in a quiet setting, Victoria’s House is a place of healing with five private bedrooms, a comfortable living space and a common kitchen.
-There’s a playroom and fenced-in backyard where your children can play in a secure environment.
-All basic needs such as food, toiletries and clothing are provided to residents of Victoria's House.
+There’s a playroom and fenced-in backyard where children can play in a secure environment.
+All basic needs such as food, toiletries and clothing are provided to residents.
+During their stay, resident’s work towards independent living with the support of a specialized case manager and advocates.
+Stays are typically 30-days with the possibility of an extension to 60 days, based on each resident’s individual circumstances.